Stardate: 4040.7 (2268)

 From here, the episode runs a bit off the rails with a flighty human secretary working in his office named Roberta Lincoln (Teri Garr).
 She claims she was hired to work in an office building a new encyclopedia.
 A chase ensues as Kirk and Spock hunt down the whereabouts of Gary Seven.
 At one point, they encounter a pair of bumbling police officers who are accidentally beamed aboard the Enterprise.
 After some. hijinks with Roberta, the Enterprise eventually tracks Seven to the U.S. nuclear rocket launch wherein a warhead explodes about 104 miles above the earth –but this all happens exactly as it should have according to historical record tapes after all.
 The episode ends with Seven and Roberta facing an “interesting” future ahead of them.

-Throughout Season 2 of TOS there have been numerous social commentaries sprinkled throughout on the culture and politics of the 1960s, however “Assignment: Earth” takes a more direct approach as we are brought backward in time to a serious nuclear crisis in 1968.
+Throughout Season 2 of TOS there have been numerous episodes sprinkled throughout with social commentary on the culture and politics of the 1960s, however “Assignment: Earth” takes a more direct approach as we are brought backward in time to a serious nuclear crisis in 1968.
 The crew of the Enterprise are placed in the position of gods as they must decide the appropriate natural development of earth’s history.
 Can they trust Gary Seven?
 Should they allow him to commandeer a nuclear weapon?
 In the end, the typically villainous alien is proved to be benevolent and earth avoids nuclear catastrophe.
 “Assignment: Earth” is rife with Cold War espionage themes as Gary Seven is even mistaken for being a member of an intergalactic CIA or FBI at one point.
 Like James Bond, Seven uses a myriad of gadgets, most memorably his “servo” pen device.
 I found this episode to be a smirkingly intriguing episode, though boring during the middle section, and a bit heavy-handed.
 Despite the fact that it has not held up all too well, “Assignment: Earth” still has something to say about our ascendant nuclear age.

 This episode was originally written as a stand-alone television series by Art Wallace and Gene Roddenberry (entitled “Seven”) but when no network bought the idea, it was reworked as a backdoor pilot Star Trek episode.
 The spin-off series was never produced.
 Shortly after this episode was released, Gene Roddenberry took a second job at MGM.
 This was one of two episodes drafted by Art Wallace.